WestDRI/wgpages/content/apptainer1/02-build.md

 ## Running more useful Docker images via Apptainer as regular user

-### Running client-server ParaView from a container
+### Demo: running client-server ParaView from a container

 You can pull a Docker image from [Docker Hub](https://hub.docker.com) and convert it to an Apptainer image.
 For this you typically do not need `sudo` access.
 Please build containers only on compute nodes, as